Graduate and Postdoc Trainees

 Kristyn Sylvia

 Kristyn’s research focused on the interactions among the neuroendocrine system, the reproductive system, and the immune system early in life, and how those relationships affect physiology and behavior in adult Siberian hamsters.
 More specifically, Kristyn was interested in studying sex differences in physiology and behavior and determining the mechanisms mediating those sex-specific effects.
-After pursuing postdoctoral training at Johns Hopkins University, she is now Manager of Grant Development for the Society for Cardiovascular Angiography and Interventions.
+After pursuing postdoctoral training at Johns Hopkins University, she is now Senior Scientific Project Director at Summit Global Health.

 Katie Talbott

-Katie’s work aims to understand whether certain aspects of physiological infection response to parasitism are associated with trade-offs in reproductive capacity in male juncos.
-She also investigates the association between infection intensity and various measures of reproductive success in both male and female juncos; for this work, she leverages a long-term data set and archived samples from wild, non-migratory juncos sampled near Mountain Lake Biological Station (Pembroke, VA).
+Katie’s work aimed to understand whether certain aspects of physiological infection response to parasitism are associated with trade-offs in reproductive capacity in male juncos.
+She also investigated the association between infection intensity and various measures of reproductive success in both male and female juncos; for this work, she leveraged a long-term data set and archived samples from wild, non-migratory juncos sampled near Mountain Lake Biological Station (Pembroke, VA).
+She received her Ph.D. in 2024, and is currently a postdoctoral researcher at the University of Memphis.

 Sarah Wolf

 Sarah’s research investigated the bidirectional links between telomeres (i.e., conserved DNA sequences at the ends of chromosomes) and various traits in wild tree swallows (Tachycineta bicolor).
 Using molecular, physiological, and behavior techniques, Sarah examined the causes and consequences of sex and tissue-specific vulnerability to early life stressors, and was interested in how variation in telomere dynamics may mediate later trade-offs between self-maintenance, aggression, and parental care.
-Sarah is now a Postdoctoral Fellow in the Department of Biobehavioral Health at Pennsylvania State University.
+Sarah is now a postdoctoral research associate in the School of Biological Sciences at the University of Edinburgh.

 POSTdoctoral Trainees